Isaac-DeFrain/rchain/integration-tests/README.md

 $ ./run_tests.sh --collect-only  test/test_star_connected.py
 ```

-The test can runs the [mypy](https://pypi.org/project/pytest-mypy/) static type checker on your source files as part of
+The tests can run the [mypy](https://pypi.org/project/pytest-mypy/) static type checker on your source files as part of
-your Pytest test runs now.
+your PyTest test runs.
 It is not enabled by default now.
 You can run the static type checker test by the command below.

 ```bash
 $ ./run_tests.sh --mypy
 ```

-If you want to restrict your test run to only perform mypy checks and not any other tests by using the `-m` option.
+You can restrict your test run to only perform `mypy` checks and no other tests by using the `-m` option.

 ```bash
 $ ./run_tests.sh --mypy -m mypy